-This detailed guide provides you step-by-step instructions with screenshots to install Linux on Chromebook.
+This detailed guide provides step-by-step instructions with screenshots on how to install Linux on Chromebook.

-You might be already knowing that Chrome OS is based on Linux kernel.
-If it is, then do we really need to install Linux separately?
+You might already know that Chrome OS is based on the Linux kernel.
+So do we really need to install Linux separately?

-The answer is Chrome OS is not really Linux even though it is based on Linux Kernel.
-It has a hidden terminal but it doesn’t let you do many things, even many simple Linux commands won’t work by default.
-It’s a closed source propriety OS and it is locked down, for security reasons.
+The answer is that Chrome OS is not really Linux, even though it is based on the Linux Kernel.
+It has a hidden terminal, but it doesn’t let you do many things.
+Even many simple Linux commands won’t work by default.
+It’s a closed source, propriety OS and it is locked down, for security reasons.

-The kind of lock down Google has put on Chromebooks, it reiterates my belief that Google hates Linux.
+The kind of lock down Google has put on Chromebooks reinforces my belief that Google hates Linux.

-There are several ways you can do that.
+There are several ways you can do it.

 - Dual-boot Linux with Chrome OS

-- Remove Chrome OS and install just Linux (possibility)
+- Remove Chrome OS and install Linux (possibly)

 - Install Linux inside Chrome OS and switch between Chrome OS and Linux using keyboard shortcuts, thanks to crouton.

-There are several benefits of installing Ubuntu using crouton.
-Crouton basically installs Linux in chroot environment.
-This way, you switch between the operating systems without a reboot.
+There are several benefits to installing Ubuntu using crouton.
+Crouton basically installs Linux in a chroot environment.
+This way, you can switch between the operating systems without a reboot.

 Moreover, the Download directory will be shared between Linux and Chrome OS.
 This is an added advantage.